Coronavirus (COVID-19) - update, advice and guidance for parents and carers

 - Children staying home alone

 - How to cope with tantrums and other difficult behaviour

 This advice can be found on the NSPCC website.

 A UK-wide campaign has been launched to provide clear advice on how to slow the spread of coronavirus.

-Please help to support the campaign which promotes basic hygiene practices, such as regularly washing hands and always sneezing into a tissue, to stem the spread of viruses.
+Please help to support the campaign which promotes basic hygiene practices, such as regularly washing hands and always sneezing into a tissue (and then immediately disposing of it), to stem the spread of viruses.